STBrinkmann/DRIGLUCoSE/README.md

 participant, based on walking speed.
-Starting from each participant’s place of residence, we computed network-constrained buffers with an off-road width of 40 meters, running in 2-minute increments from 0 to 20 minutes, using the A\*-algorithm (Hart, Nilsson & Raphael 1968).
+Starting from each participant’s place of residence, we computed network-constrained buffers with an off-road width of 40 meters, running in 2-minute increments from 0 to 20 minutes, using the A\*-algorithm (Hart, Nilsson, and Raphael 1968).
 This therefore resulted in each participant having ten concentric isochrones, the sizes of which are a function of individual walking speed and road network.